 Under our employment agreement with our Executive Chairman, Andrew Stranberg, dated July 13, 2021 and effective as of November 8, 2021, we agreed that, for a three-year term, unless terminated earlier in accordance with its terms, we will pay Mr. Stranberg an annual salary of \$500,000 and will be eligible to receive an annual cash bonus as determined by the board of directors.
 In addition, the agreement provides that, as soon as practical after the consummation of the Company's IPO Mr. Stranberg shall be awarded stock options for the purchase of 400,000 shares of the Company's common stock with an exercise price equal to the price per share paid by investors in the IPO.
 The stock options will vest in accordance with the following vesting schedule: the options will vest over a four-year period with 25% of the options vesting on the first anniversary of the date of grant and the balance of the options (75%) will vest monthly over the following three years after the first anniversary of the date of grant at a rate of 1/36 per month.
 Mr. Stranberg will be provided with standard executive benefits.
 The Company will also provide standard indemnification and directors' and officers' insurance.
 The Company may terminate Mr. Stranberg's employment by giving at least 30 days written notice.
-If we terminate Mr. Stranberg without cause or he resigns for good reason as practical after the insurance for him and his family pursuant to COBRA, and immediate vesting of any outstanding unvested equity granted to Mr. Stranberg's continuation of health insurance for him and his family pursuant to COBRA.
-Mr. Stranberg is also subject to standard confidentiality and noncompetition provisions.
+If we terminate Mr. Stranberg without cause or he resigns for good reason as provided under the agreement, we must pay at least 24 months' severance, reimbursement of Mr. Stranberg for the first 18 months of the premiums associated with Mr. Stranberg during his employment and immediate lifting of all lockups and restrictions on sales of such equity, or exercise of stock options.
+If we do not renew his employment agreement after the initial three-year term, then we must pay six months' severance and reimburse the first six months of the premiums associated with Mr. Stranberg's continuation of health insurance for him and his family pursuant to COBRA.
+Mr. Stranberg is also subject to standard confidentiality and noncompetition provision